jilavsky/SAXS_IgorCode/User Procedures/Indra 2/Readme.txt

 Modification history:
 _____________________________________________________________________________________
+1.981
+Fixed all fixed length wave names (hopefully).
+Now should use long names if user chooses so in Configuration for all waves and folders.

 1.98 9/3/2020
 Require Igor 8.03 or higher.
 Added "Smart select Blank" for selection of Blank measured BEFORE the sample measurements.